-NightSaver meters are a great idea and could be saving you a lot of money already.
-But with the clocks moving forward last weekend, so too will the times that you're charged cheaper electricity and this could affect your bills.
+With the clocks moving back this weekend, so too have the times that you're charged cheaper electricity and this could affect your bills.

-Although daylight savings time could be on the way out soon after the EU Parliament voted last year to end observing it, we're not done with the bi-annual ritual just yet.
-For the moment we're still turning the clocks back each October and forward every March.
+So for the foreseeable future we're still be turning the clocks back an hour each October and forward every March.
 But in doing so it has an effect on your NightSaver times i.e. the hours when you're charged cheaper electricity.
-So to make sure you're not left out of pocket, here's what you need to know.
+So to make sure you're not left out of pocket at a time when energy prices are close to record highs, here's what you need to know.

 What are NightSaver meters?

-A NightSaver meter records day-time and night-time electricity consumption separately, and allows customers to avail of cheaper electricity at night when demand is usually lower.
+A NightSaver meter records day-time and night-time electricity consumption separately, and allows customers to avail of cheaper electricity at night when demand and costs are usually lower.

 When is "night" time, exactly?

-Thankfully, for NightSaver meter users, the hours are clearly defined: "night-time" is 11pm-8am during winter-time (late October to late March).
+Thankfully, for NightSaver meter users, the hours are clearly defined: "night-time" is 12am until 9am during summer time (late March to late October).

-But when the clocks go forward for summer, so too do your NightSaver times, meaning night-time is 12am-9am from late March to late October.
+But when the clocks go back for winter, so too do your NightSaver times, meaning night-time is 11pm until 8am from late October to late March.

 Will the change affect my energy bills?

-Because of the time change, those with NightSaver meters need to remember that their electricity will not be going on to the cheaper rate until an hour later at night for the next seven months - so you may need to adjust your consumption habits.
+Because of the time change, those with NightSaver meters need to remember that their electricity will go onto the dearer rate an hour earlier in the morning for the next five months - so you may need to adjust your consumption habits.

 Do I need to do anything?

-When winter-time moves to summer-time you're automatically charged reduced night-time rates for the new hours of 12am-9am.
+When summer-time moves to winter-time you're automatically charged reduced night-time rates for the new hours of 11pm until 8am.
 So, you don’t need to worry about adjusting your meter - just make a note of the new times and adjust your electricity usage accordingly.

 Switch and save